andrei-k/monte-carlo-simulations/normal-distribution/README.md

 # Normal Distribution Simulation

-Go program running the example outlined in this article: https://machinelearningmastery.com/monte-carlo-sampling-for-probability/
+Go program running the example outlined in this [article](https://machinelearningmastery.com/monte-carlo-sampling-for-probability/)

 We will use a Gaussian distribution with a mean of 50 and a standard deviation of 5 and draw random samples from this distribution.